mvolkmann/blog/src/ocaml.md

 OCaml functions are first-class.
 They can take other functions as arguments and can return new functions.

+OCaml functions cannot be overridden based on their number of parameters or parameter types.

 The syntax `a b c` means calling function `a` with the arguments `b` and `c`.

 Another way to write this is to use the "reverse function application" operator